 When almond butter is mixed with these nut and seed flours a perfect raw peanut butter cookie is in the making.

 In this recipe we also add in the Chinese tonic called poria, a medicinal mushroom helpful for improving digestive functions with added spleen strengthening qualities.
-Other herbs, like ashwagandha, astragalus or even maca, can also be used.
+Other superfoods, like ashwagandha, lions mane or even maca, can also be used.
 Poria, however, has a very mild sweet taste and we feel it is the perfect addition to these raw peanut butter cookies.

 You can purchase both hemp and sacha inchi in the form of a powder or flour, but can also create your own using fresh hemp and sacha inchi seeds.
 To do this you need a high speed blending device to grind them into a flour or meal.
 In this recipe we used freshly ground hemp seeds and a purchased sacha inchi flour.